Hurricane Melissa Relief.

 The day after my first national TV interview, I was invited back for a second live segment with NewsNation, this time as Hurricane Melissa made landfall in Jamaica.
 I joined live from Kingston to share what was unfolding on the ground, from power outages and sandbags to emotional resilience and real-time readiness.

-• Living through storms, a Caribbean and diaspora perspective
+Living through storms from a Caribbean and diaspora perspective

 “Well done Natalie, we’re proud of you.
 Continue to stay safe!”